chaturec/chaturbate-recorder-and-downloader/README.md

 Use "CHATUREC-TRIAL" as your license key for activation or upgrades during the trial period.

-We're gearing up to launch a new project.
-As a thank-you for supporting our development, you'll receive a lifetime license for ChatuRec—completely free.
-Stay tuned for updates!
+We're currently working on the other project.
+Support us on this journey, and in return, you'll receive a lifetime license for ChatuRec.
+Stay tuned for exciting updates!

 ## ChatuRec Supported Websites